danielurra/javascript/README.md

 * Clicking a link
 * Scrolling up or down
 Plenty of other events are available, too.<br>
+## Document Object Model - DOM
+Modern browsers support core JavaScript, **DOM** manipulation, the XmlHttpRequest object (used to make Ajax requests), and basic CSS. <br>
+In sum, modern browsers are capable of making the most of today’s dynamic Web technologies. <br>
+It’s useful because it enables the developer to manipulate the contents of a web page after it has loaded, making it possible<br>
+ to provide users with instant feedback when they make a change in a form.<br>
+Loading resources on demand for performance reasons, or building full-blown user interfaces that resemble desktop applications.<br>

 ## Window object - top level of the DOM Hierarchy
 Type **window** and press enter to see the `window object` along with a long list of **methods** and **properties**.<br>